ARRIRAW Frequently Asked Questions

 4. ARRIRAW Processing

 - What is the de-bayer process?

 The sensor in the ALEXA is covered with a mosaic RGB filter pattern, called the Bayer pattern.
-When an exposed frame is sampled by the sensor, it is captured as a one channel image (as opposed to a regular RGB channel color image).
-The de-bayer process calculates the missing color components for each pixel, based on the type and position on the Bayer pattern.
-This color reconstruction is also called de-bayering.
+When an exposed frame is sampled by the sensor, it is captured as a one-channel image (as opposed to a regular RGB three-channel color image).
+The reconstruction of the missing color components for each pixel, based on the type and position on the Bayer pattern is called de-bayering.

 With a Bayer pattern sensor, 50% of the sensors photosites are used to represent green, 25% of the photosites represent red and the remaining 25% represent blue.
 For more information, please click here.

 - What kind of post-production software can read ARRIRAW?

 Almost all major post production tools can read and process the ALEXA ARRIRAW format.
 You can find a choice for generating dailies deliverables, editing, compositing, color grading and mastering.
 For a full list of hardware and software supporting ARRIRAW, please click here.

 - What options do I have when processing ARRIRAW?